LionyxML/auto-dark-emacs/README.md

 ## Auto-Dark for Emacs
 [![MELPA](https://melpa.org/packages/auto-dark-badge.svg)](https://melpa.org/#/auto-dark)

-Do you want Emacs to follow your MacOS Dark-mode on/off options?
+Do you want Emacs to follow your MacOS/Windows Dark-mode on/off options?

 This is it.
-This program lets Emacs change between 2 user defined (customizable) themes to be automatically changed when Dark Mode set on/off on MacOS.
+This program lets Emacs change between 2 user defined (customizable) themes to be automatically changed when Dark Mode set on/off on MacOS/Windows.

 By default, themes are wombat and leuven, since these are bundled with Emacs.